 Attitude in coaching: what constitutes the inner attitude in coaching | Meet yourself in systemic coaching!

-Attitude in coaching: The inner attitude is the invisible compass of every coaching.
-It influences how we approach people, how we listen, how we ask questions – and how we accompany change. systemic coaching It's not just about methods, but above all about the inner attitude: open, approachable, appreciative, and curious.
-For clients, the inner attitude determines how well they can respond to coaching and how confidently they can handle everyday problems.
+Attitude in coaching: The inner attitude is the invisible compass of every coaching session.
+It influences how we approach people, how we listen, how we ask questions - and how we accompany change.
+In the systemic coaching is not just about methods, but above all about the inner attitude: open, attentive, appreciative and curious.
+For clients, the inner attitude means how well they can respond to the coaching and how confidently they can deal with everyday problems.

 What does „attitude“ actually mean in coaching?

-Attitude describes a coach's fundamental inner orientation: their view of humanity, their values, and the way they approach their counterparts.
-It is not expressed in words, but in the way they listen, in pauses, in giving space.
-A professional attitude is clear, empathetic, and non-judgmental.
+Attitude describes the inner basic orientation of a coach: the image of a person, the values and the way in which you meet the other person.
+It is not expressed in words, but in the way you listen, in pauses, in giving space.
+A professional attitude is clear, empathetic and non-judgmental.

-Coaches with a reflective mindset avoid directing or judging.
-Instead, they create a space in which the client finds their own answers.
+Coaches with a reflective attitude avoid directing or evaluating.
+Instead, they create a space in which the client can find their own answers.

-The effect of posture on the coaching process
+The effect of attitude on the coaching process

-Trust isn't built through words, but through attitude.
-Coaches who are authentic, present, and appreciative enable true depth.
+Trust is not created through words, but through attitude.
+A coach who is authentic, present and appreciative enables real depth.
 This attitude works on a subconscious level: clients feel safe and accepted.
 This, in turn, is the prerequisite for change.

-A methodically correct coaching without attitude remains superficial.
-Only when the attitude is right, the Methods in all its effectiveness.
+A methodically correct Coaching without attitude remains superficial.
+Only when the attitude is right do the Methods in all its effectiveness.

-Attitude in coaching: what significance does this topic have in the coaching context?
+Attitude in coaching: what significance does the topic have in the coaching context?

 Attitude as the basis for professional coaching relationships

 Techniques can be learned.
-Attitude can be developed.
-It is the foundation for any successful coaching relationship.
+Attitude is developed.
+It is the basis for every successful coaching relationship.
 Without a reflective attitude, even the best method can fail.

-Coaches who are willing to question themselves, clarify values and live a present, open attitude create the basis for effective processes.
+If you as a coach are prepared to question yourself, clarify your values and have a present, open attitude, you create the basis for effective processes.

-One's own attitude is significantly shaped by one's personal view of the world and humanity.
+Your own attitude is significantly influenced by your personal view of the world and people.
 Do I believe that people can develop?
 Am I convinced that clients will find their own solutions?

-These core beliefs influence every question, every intervention, every response.
-Coaches who are clear about their stance act consciously and authentically.
+These basic convictions influence every question, every intervention and every reaction.
+Coaches who are clear about their attitude act consciously and authentically.

-Support through attitude: Why is our inner attitude so important?
+Holding on through attitude: why is our inner attitude so important?

 Attitude as an anchor in complex situations

 Coaching is often unpredictable.
-In emotional processes or moments of uncertainty, it's not the method that carries the weight, but the attitude.
-This is the anchor when there is no clear script.
+In emotional processes or in moments of uncertainty, it is not the method that carries the day, but the attitude.
+It is the anchor when there is no clear script.

-The authentic and clear attitude helps coaches to remain calm, present and able to act – even in difficult moments.
+The authentic and clear attitude helps coaches to remain calm, present and capable of acting - even in difficult moments.

-In addition, the physical and inner posture also gives our clients security.
+The physical and inner attitude also gives our customers a sense of security.
 Many come to us with insecurities or problems that they have not yet been able to solve.
-Development is then to question their attitude.
+Part of the development is then to question their attitude.

 These can be thought patterns.
-However, it often also begins with everyday posture.
-It has been proven that our posture can have a significant impact on our self-confidence, which Problem-solving process of coaching is particularly important.
+However, it often starts with our everyday posture.
+It has been proven that our posture can have a significant difference on our self-confidence, which in the Problem solving process of coaching is particularly important.

-(Körner, Köhler & Schütz (2020) – Power Posing in Primary School Children; Erik Peper et al. (2018) – Upright vs. slumped sitting posture in mental arithmetic tasks
+(Körner, Köhler & Schütz (2020) - Power posing with primary school children; Erik Peper et al. (2018) - Upright vs. slumped sitting posture in mental arithmetic tasks)

-Attitude also means knowing yourself, recognizing your own limits, and treating yourself with care.
-Those who lead themselves well can also guide others effectively.
-Self-reflection is therefore a central component of a professional coaching attitude.
-You can quickly recognize who is authentic and who is still unconsciously hiding their true self.
+Attitude also means knowing yourself, being aware of your own limits and being mindful of yourself.
+If you manage yourself well, you can also guide others well.
+Self-reflection is therefore a central component of a professional coaching approach.
+You quickly recognize who is authentic and who is still unconsciously hiding their true self.

 Working with the systemic coach: how do we change our inner attitude?

-Systemic coaching is based on principles such as impartiality, resource orientation, and circularity.
-These fundamentally influence a coach's attitude:
+Systemic coaching is based on principles such as impartiality, resource orientation and circularity.
+These fundamentally influence the attitude of a coach:

 • Impartiality: Every perspective is treated with respect.

-• Resource orientation: Focus on strengths rather than deficits.
+• Resource orientation: Focus on strengths instead of deficits.

 • Circularity: Questions that explore relationships and interactions.

-These principles create a mindset that empowers people rather than analyzing them.
-At the same time, we examine influences from childhood and social environments.
-What do we discover?
-People's primary thought patterns are usually formed by their perspective on things, coupled with their role in their private and professional lives.
+These principles create an attitude that strengthens people instead of analyzing them.
+At the same time, we look at imprints from childhood and the social environment.
+What do we recognize?
+People's primary thought patterns usually arise from their view of things coupled with their role in their private and professional environment.

 Attitude as a process - not as a state

-Attitude isn't something fixed.
-It develops through experience, feedback, and reflection.
-Good coaches remain learning, open-minded, and self-critical.
-They are willing to continually readjust their attitude.
-Coachees develop their attitudes dramatically.
+Posture is not something fixed.
+It develops.
+Through experience, feedback and reflection.
+Good coaches remain learning, open and self-critical.
+They are prepared to constantly readjust their attitude.
+Coachees develop their attitude dramatically.

 To visualize this, we like to include the following example in our discussions:

 Imagine a lemon.
-Under pressure, it produces lemon juice, which in this example represents inner insecurities.
-If you now expect the lemon to produce orange juice (here, representing inner security), you have to change it from within.
+Under pressure, lemon juice comes out of it, which in this example stands for inner insecurity.
+If you now expect to get orange juice from the lemon (here meaning inner security), you have to change it from the inside out.

-By working on attitudes, imprints, and patterns, people become increasingly more confident from within and develop into authentic and self-assured individuals.
+By working on attitude, imprints and patterns.
+Over time, people become more confident from within and develop into an authentic and self-assured person.
 The insecure lemon becomes a confident orange.
-Our clients sometimes experience tremendous changes through this exercise.
+Some of our clients experience huge changes through this exercise.

-Developing attitude: exercises and reflection questions for practice
+Developing an attitude: Exercises and reflection questions for practice

 In-depth and suitable for everyday use:

-• What do I believe about change – and how does that shape my attitude towards coachees?
+• What do I believe about change - and how does this shape my attitude towards coachees?

 Do I believe that everyone can change?
 Under what conditions?

-• How do I counter uncertainty – in myself and in the other person?
+• How do I counter insecurity - in myself and in the other person?

-Do I seek refuge in control?
+Do I take refuge in control?
 Do I become impatient or open?

-• When am I really present – and how do I know that?
+• When am I really present - and how can I tell?

-What disrupts my presence?
-What rituals help me stay present?
+What disturbs my presence?
+What rituals help me to stay with myself?

-• What happens internally when a coachee doesn’t “participate” or blocks?
+• What happens internally when a coachee does not „join in“ or blocks?

-Will my attitude then become defensive, judgmental, overwhelming or empathically stable?
+Does my attitude then become defensive, judgmental, overwhelming or empathic and stable?

-• What judgments and expectations do I (unconsciously) bring into my work?
+• What judgments and expectations do I (unconsciously) bring to my work?

 What inner images do I have of „good“ coachees?

-Prejudices can also play a role in attitude.
-As a coach, it's incredibly important to break down these stereotypes and meet the person where they are at the moment.
-Judgments and prevailing patterns blind us to the person we're dealing with.
-Profound change also requires a profound understanding.
+Prejudices can also be part of the attitude.
+As a coach, it is incredibly important to close these drawers and meet the person where they are at the moment.
+Judgements and prevailing patterns blind us to the person we are dealing with.
+Profound change also requires profound understanding.

 Implementation: